Arno65/Advent-of-Code-2023/README.md

 Day 14 has solutions in Haskell and Clojure.

-Day 15 and 16 have solutions in Haskell.
+Day 15, 16 and 21 have solutions in Haskell. \
+Running a compiled version of day 21 will take many hours!

 W.i.p.:\
 Both parts 2 of day 5 and 10 have very slow solutions.
 (There are more efficient solutions.)\